 What is HIV Testing?

-The surest way to tell if you have HIV is to get tested.
+The surest way to tell if you have Human Immunodeficiency Virus (HIV) is to get tested.
 Most people often feel nervous about it, but the potential benefits of getting tested far much outweigh the reasons not to.
 Knowing your HIV status means you can keep both yourself and your partner safe and healthy.
 What’s more, being diagnosed early gives you a greater chance of living a long and healthy life.
 In Singapore, anonymous HIV testing is available.

 Do I need to undergo a HIV test?